TorrX

 AstroAI L6S Portable Electric Ball Pump

 AstroAI lists an L6S style with max 20 PSI, digital LCD language, preset pressure, onboard storage, and ball-needle use for several sports.
-It is a convenient portable inflator, but it is not as sharply sports-team focused as TorrX.
+It is a broad inflator-brand product trying to cover another accessory category.
+TorrX is the sharper sports-ball choice.

 06